 ABA Masters Program Design

-The ABA Masters program is designed for current or prospective practitioners in education, mental health, clinical, and other human-service settings (e.g., school- and community/home-based settings, in- and out-patient hospital and clinics).
+Graduates of the ABA program will be positioned to include Applied Behavior Analytic procedures and perspectives in education, mental health, clinical, and other human-service settings (e.g., school- and community/home-based settings, in- and out-patient hospital and clinics).

 The coursework will provide students with a foundation in the philosophy of behaviorism, the principles of learning theory, and behavior-analytic research methods.
-Over the course of the year (or two years part-time), students will also be exposed to current and best practices in behavioral assessment, intervention, and evaluation.
+Over the course of 4 semesters,students will also be exposed to current and best practices in behavioral assessment, intervention, and evaluation.